 I landed on Puerto Rican inspired arroz con dulce (at least in part) because of the coconut milk.
 We are cutting back on dairy, and I love all things coconut.
 Making a dairy free rice pudding seemed a natural choice.

 I knew I wanted to make my rice pudding in my pressure cooker (aka Instant Pot).
 I borrowed the technique for this recipe from my friend Barbara at Pressure Cooking Today.
-If you love your IP, head over and give her blog a look!
+If you love your Instant Pot, head over and give her blog a look!

-Serve the arroz con dulce warm (allow it to cool about 20 minutes) or refrigerate.
-The pudding will thicken as it cools.
+- Finish the arroz con dulce – Mixture will thicken as it cools.
+Allow to cool about 20 minutes to serve warm, or refrigerate and chill.
 Garnish as desired with whipping cream (non-dairy if dairy is a problem), cinnamon or fresh grated nutmeg, etc. If you really want to get fancy, garnish with candied cranberries.

 - Mexican Chocolate Trifle with Orange Curd and Pomegranate Pudding